* This page is for Consumers *

 Although a healthy mouth can be maintained with meticulous brushing and flossing, limiting sugar intake and using fluoridated water also help reduce the risk of tooth decay.

-Pain affecting an individual tooth (toothache) is probably the most recognized symptom of a tooth disorder.
+Pain affecting an individual tooth (toothache) is probably the most recognized symptom of a tooth disorder (see Toothache).
 A tooth may be painful all the time or only under certain circumstances, as when chewing or when tapped by a dental instrument.
 Pain in a tooth suggests tooth decay or gum disease.
 However, pain may also result when roots are exposed, when people chew too forcefully or grind their teeth (bruxism), or when a tooth is fractured.
 Sinus congestion can cause similar symptoms of pain in the area of the upper teeth.

 Abnormal tooth color is not the same as the darkening or yellowing of teeth that occurs as people grow older or expose their teeth to staining substances, such as coffee, tea, and cigarette smoke.
 Graying of a tooth may be a symptom of a previous infection within the tooth that has seriously damaged the pulp, which is the living center of the tooth.
 The same may occur when a permanent tooth replaces an infected baby tooth.
-Permanent discoloration of the teeth may occur if people took tetracycline before age 9 years or if their mothers took tetracycline during pregnancy.
-Excess fluoride ingestion during childhood can cause mottling of the outer surface of the tooth (the enamel).
+Permanent discoloration of the teeth may occur if people took tetracycline before age 9 years or if their mothers took tetracycline during the second half of pregnancy.
+Excess fluoride ingestion during childhood can cause mottling of the hard outer surface of the tooth (the enamel).